TheArrowsmith/timeback-reference-app/README.md

 ### Step 1: set up the backend and register

-1. Clone the Timeback repo (it's a separate, private repository — ask AJ to add you)
+1. Clone the Timeback repo (it's a separate, private repository — ask AJ to add you) 1a. **Make sure you have the environment variables set in that project from the google doc that's pinned in the #alpha-school-apps slack channel**

 2. Follow the instructions in that repo to set the app up.
 2. Create an account and login: